publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule7007.1.md

 ### Rule 7007.1.
 Corporate Ownership Statement

+    (a)  __Required Disclosure__  __.__

-    (a) __Required Disclosure.
-Any corporation that is a party to an adversary proceeding, other than the debtor or a governmental unit, shall file two copies of a statement that identifies any corporation, other than a governmental unit, that directly or indirectly owns 10% or more of any class of the corporation’s equity interests, or states that there are no entities to report under this subdivision.__
+     Any corporation that is a party to an adversary proceeding, other than the debtor or a governmental unit, shall file two copies of a statement that identifies any corporation, other than a governmental unit, that directly or indirectly owns 10% or more of any class of the corporation’s equity interests, or states that there are no entities to report under this subdivision.

-    (b) __Time for Filing.
+    (b)  __Time for Filing__  __.__

      A party shall file the statement required under Rule 7007.1(a) with its first appearance, pleading, motion, response, or other request addressed to the court.
-A party shall file a supplemental statement promptly upon any change in circumstances that this rule requires the party to identify or disclose.__
+A party shall file a supplemental statement promptly upon any change in circumstances that this rule requires the party to identify or disclose.

 (Added Mar.
 27, 2003, eff.
 Dec.
 1, 2003; amended Apr.
 30, 2007, eff.
 Dec.
 1, 2007.)